privacyidea/privacyidea/doc/installation/system/securitymodule.rst

 ``PI_HSM_MODULE_PASSWORD`` is the password to access the slot.

+``PI_HSM_MODULE_MAX_RETRIES`` is the number privacyIDEA tries to perform a cryptographic operation like *decrypt*, *encrypt* or *random* if the first attempt with the HSM fails.
+The default value is 5.

+.. note:: Some PKCS11 libraries for network attached HSMs also implement a retry.
+   You should take this into account, since retries would multiply and it could take a while till a request would finally fail.

 ``PI_HSM_MODULE_KEY_LABEL`` is the label prefix for the keys on the HSM (default: ``privacyidea``).
 In order to locate the keys, the module will search for key with a label equal to the concatenation of